eddywebs/PersonalCloud/README.md

  * MiniDlna/UPnP shows up as personalCloud in all MiniDlna devices and reads all the media directory present in /media/hdd1 directory.

 #Furether Configuration
- * Remote Access using PageKite (signup at pagekite.org)- a reversy proxe application to access beaglebaord from outside localnetwork.
+ * Remote Access using PageKite (signup at pagekite.org)- a reversy proxe application to access systems outside localnetwork.
-    * Edit script at /startPageKite and switch the KITENAME variable to kite created for remote access, execute the script and you should be able to access the applications at whateverPageKiteName.pagekite.me/owncloud .....
+    * Edit script at /startPageKite and switch the KITENAME variable to kite created at pagekite.net, execute the script and you should be able to access the applications at whateverPageKiteName.pagekite.me/owncloud .....
  * For Push notifications edit /notifyPushBullet script with your info at pushbullet.com (signup and download app at pushbullet.com)

 ## Contributors